lsst-sqre/sqr-059/index.rst

 Alias tags are passed in to the tag parsing machinery from the outside as a list of strings.
 Only a tag that is an exact string match to one of those strings will be categorized as an alias tag.
 If it is set, the "recommended" tag will always be prepended to the alias tag list.

+While the ``latest`` tag is special to Docker, it is not special to the prepuller.
-If the alias tag list does not include ``latest``, even though that is by its nature an alias tag, the ``latest`` image will not be prepulled.
+If the alias tag list does not include ``latest``, the ``latest`` image will only be prepulled if it is associated with an image that also has a tag indicating it should be prepulled.

 Tag Format
 ^^^^^^^^^^
-An alias tag can be an arbitrary string (set in the Nublado controller configuration); conventionally the recommended tag has been ``recommended``.
+An alias tag can be an arbitrary string; conventionally the recommended tag has been the literal string ``recommended``.

 Display Name
 ^^^^^^^^^^^^